prisma/bridg-ea-quickstart/README.md

 ```shell
 npm run dev
 ```

-You should see an empty chat interface.
+You should see an empty chat interface at `http://localhost:3000` 💬

+## Getting setup on the Prisma Data Platform

-Prisma Bridg works seamlessly with Prisma Accelerate and Prisma Pulse.
+Prisma Bridg works seamlessly with [Prisma Accelerate](https://www.prisma.io/data-platform/accelerate) and [Prisma Pulse](https://www.prisma.io/data-platform/pulse).
 Let's enable them.

-Navigate to your Prisma Data Platform account and create a new project.
-Let's call it, Prisma Bridg Chat.
+Navigate to your Prisma Data Platform workspace and create a new project.
+Let's call it, **Prisma Bridg Chat**.
 This will create a default environment for your project.

 Next, we'll enable Accelerate and Pulse for this project.

-*If you need a database to complete this setup, you can use our [Railway DB template](https://railway.app/template/pulse-pg) to easily provision a Postgres database.
+>If you need a database to complete this setup, you can use our [Railway DB template](https://railway.app/template/pulse-pg) to easily provision a Postgres database.

 ### 5. Enable Accelerate
-- Provide your direct database connection and select a region to enable Accelerate.
+- Provide your direct database connection string and select the region nearest your database to enable Accelerate.
 We'll skip static IP support for demo purposes.
-- Once enabled, you'll be able to Generate an API Key for Accelerate.
+- Once enabled, you can generate your Accelerate API key.
 You'll note the API Key was generated in the format of a connection string, use this as your DATABASE_URL in your .env file.

 ```shell
 DATABASE_URL=""
 ```

-When replacing your DATABASE_URL with your new Accelerate connection string, be sure to add your direct database connection string to DIRECT_DATABASE_URL.
-This is used for migrations.
+When replacing your DATABASE_URL with your new Accelerate connection string, you can keep your direct database connection string as `DIRECT_DATABASE_URL` for migration support.

 ### 6. Enable Pulse
 - Navigate to the Pulse tab within your project's production environment (where we just enabled Accelerate)
-- Provide your direct database connection and select a region to enable Pulse.
+- Provide your direct database connection string and select the region nearest your database to enable Pulse.
 We'll use the automatic setup.
 - Once enabled, you'll be able to Generate an API Key for Pulse.
 Add the generated API Key to your .env file

 ```shell